bible-technology/scripture-burrito/docs/index.rst

 Feedback may be provided via the `Technology.Bible forum <https://technology.bible/c/sb>`_ or via the `Scripture Burrito Github issues <https://github.com/bible-technology/scripture-burrito/issues>`_.

-The :ref:`committee_members` invites comments on all aspects of this documentation, but has identified some specific issues about which decisions need to be taken:
+The :ref:`committee` invites comments on all aspects of this documentation, but has identified some specific issues about which decisions need to be taken:

 JSON only for metadata
 ......................